Major Exhibition Exploring Cartier’s Inspirations from Islamic Art and Design

 Exhibition Design Conceived by Renowned Studio Diller Scofidio + Renfro

-Dallas, TX – July 7, 2021 – In spring 2022, the Dallas Museum of Art (DMA) will be the sole North American venue for Cartier and Islamic Art: In Search of Modernity, a major exhibition tracing inspirations from Islamic art and design, including from Louis Cartier’s exquisite collection of Persian and Indian art and the work of the designers of the Maison Cartier from the early 20th century to present day.
+Dallas, TX – Updated April 18, 2022 – In spring 2022, the Dallas Museum of Art (DMA) will be the sole North American venue for Cartier and Islamic Art: In Search of Modernity, a major exhibition tracing inspirations from Islamic art and design, including from Louis Cartier’s exquisite collection of Persian and Indian art, on the creations of the Maison Cartier from the early 20th century to present day.
 Co-organized by the DMA and the Musée des Arts Décoratifs, Paris, in collaboration with the Musée du Louvre and with the support of Maison Cartier, the exhibition brings together over 400 objects from the holdings of Cartier, the Musée des Arts Décoratifs (Paris), the Musée du Louvre, the Keir Collection of Islamic Art on loan to the Dallas Museum of Art, and other major international collections.
-Through strong visual juxtapositions and new scholarly research, the exhibition explores how Cartier’s designers adapted forms and techniques from Islamic art, architecture, and jewelry, as well as materials from India, Iran, and the Arab lands, synthesizing them into a recognizable, modern stylistic language unique to the house of Cartier.
+Through strong visual juxtapositions and new scholarly research, the exhibition explores how Cartier’s designers adapted forms and techniques from Islamic art, architecture, and jewelry, as well as materials from India, Iran, and the Arab lands, synthesizing them into a recognizable, modern stylistic language unique to the Maison Cartier.
 Cartier and Islamic Art will make its US premiere in Dallas from May 14 through September 18, 2022, following its presentation at the Musée des Arts Décoratifs, Paris, from October 21, 2021, through February 20, 2022.

-Added Sarah Schleuning, “The design strategies in this exhibition—motif, pattern, and form—reveal the inspirations, innovations, and aesthetic wonder present in the works of the Maison Cartier.
-Focused through the lens of Islamic art, it reveals how the Maison migrates and manifests these styles over time, as well as how they are shaped by individual creativity.”
+“The design strategies in this exhibition—motif, pattern, color, and form—reveal the inspirations, innovations, and aesthetic wonder present in the creations of the Maison Cartier.
+Focused through the lens of Islamic art, the designs reveal how the Maison migrates and manifests these styles over time, as well as how they are shaped by individual creativity,” said Sarah Schleuning.

 Bringing together over 400 objects from the DMA’s own holdings and other major international collections, Cartier and Islamic Art: In Search of Modernity presents a rare opportunity to encounter not only a wide array of iconic Cartier objects, but also their original sources of inspiration.
 The exhibition showcases works of Cartier jewelry and luxury objects alongside historical photographs, design drawings, archival materials, and works of Islamic art, including those displayed in the Paris and Munich exhibitions and in Louis’s own collection, as well as works bearing motifs that would become part of Cartier’s lexicon of forms.
-Additionally, interactive digital technologies will enable visitors to view concept notebooks and sketchbooks from the Cartier Archives, allowing for insight into the creative process at the Maison, from an original source object to a motif, to its adaptation as a jewelry design, and finally to its execution in metal, stones, and organic materials.
+Additionally, digital technologies will offer insight into the creative process at the Maison, from an original source object to a motif, to its adaptation as a jewelry design, and finally to its execution in metal, stones, and organic materials.

 Juxtaposing Cartier jewels, drawings, and archival photographs with examples of Islamic art that bear similar forms and ornaments, Cartier and Islamic Art: In Search of Modernity illustrates the inspiration, adaptation, and recombination of motifs deriving from Islamic sources in Cartier’s design for jewelry and luxury objects.
-These include geometric forms (polygons and stars), naturalistic forms (vine scrolls, split palmettes, and animals), and Chinese designs (cloud collars and interlocking shapes) that were naturalized in the Islamic lands under the Mongol and Timurid rulers of the Middle East and India since the 13th century.
+These include a range from geometric to naturalistic forms and Chinese designs (cloud collars and interlocking shapes) that were naturalized in the Islamic lands under the Mongol and Timurid rulers of the Middle East and India since the 13th century.

 The exhibition traces each of these stylistic developments, linking them to actual or probable Islamic source material and revealing the expertise of the jeweler’s eye in mediating forms and creating some of Cartier’s most renowned and recognizable styles today.

-The exhibition will be accompanied by a fully illustrated catalogue designed by Coline Aguettaz and published by the Musée des Arts Décoratifs, Paris in French and English editions.
-The catalogue will feature essays and contributions by co-curators Dr. Heather Ecker, Judith Hénon, Évelyne Possémé, and Sarah Schleuning; the DMA’s Eugene McDermott Director Dr. Agustín Arteaga; Musée des Arts Décoratifs, Paris, Director Olivier Gabet and President Pierre-Alexis Dumas; and Cartier Collection curator Pascale Lepeu as well as Cartier’s Head of Archives, Violette Petit, and Image, Style and Heritage Director Pierre Rainero.
+The exhibition will be accompanied by a fully illustrated catalogue designed by Coline Aguettaz and published by the Musée des Arts Décoratifs, Paris, in French and English editions.
+The catalogue will feature essays and contributions by co-curators Sarah Schleuning, Évelyne Possémé, Judith Hénon, and Heather Ecker; the DMA’s Eugene McDermott Director Dr. Agustín Arteaga; Musée des Arts Décoratifs, Paris, Director Olivier Gabet and President Pierre-Alexis Dumas; and Cartier Collection curator Pascale Lepeu, as well as Cartier’s Head of Archives, Violette Petit, and Image, Style, and Heritage Director Pierre Rainero.

-Cartier and Islamic Art: In Search of Modernity is co-organized by the Dallas Museum of Art and Les Arts Décoratifs, Paris, and in collaboration with Cartier and the Musée du Louvre.
+Cartier and Islamic Art: In Search of Modernity is co-organized by the Dallas Museum of Art and the Musée des Arts Décoratifs, Paris, in collaboration with the Musée du Louvre and with the support of Cartier.
 The Presenting Sponsor for this exhibition is PNC Bank.
 The Dallas Museum of Art is supported, in part, by the generosity of DMA Members and donors, the National Endowment for the Arts, the Texas Commission on the Arts, and the citizens of Dallas through the City of Dallas Office of Arts and Culture.

 About the Dallas Museum of Art